 - Do they dream of visiting the beach?
-See if there is a waterpark with a big wave pool within driving distance.
+See if a waterpark with a big wave pool is within driving distance.
 A lot of cities and counties have converted their old “pools” into “waterparks” with fun bells and whistles for the kids, and some of those have wave pools.

 Eat some new food.

 It’s easy to find restaurant menus online.
 Find an appealing one that goes beyond your normal comfort zone.
 It could be as simple as a wood-fired pizza joint that’s a bit more of a drive than you normally want, an Indian place with spicier-than-your-normal food (you can request they make it less spicy), or tapas (or dim sum) that forces everyone to share.
 The National Museum of the American Indian (part of the Smithsonian) has a great cafeteria that even features buffalo.
 If you check out the websites for museums and cultural centers near you, some may have their own restaurants.
 (I love that you can check out online menus before going to restaurants now.)